 The dreadnought acoustic guitar is popular with many players due to its classic look and availability in the entry-level market.
 However, the pros and cons of playing a dreadnought guitar should be considered before jumping in and purchasing one when just beginning your guitar-playing journey.

 Dreadnought guitars are known for their large size and full-bodied sound.
 They have a deep, rich tone perfect for strumming chords, playing rhythm, and being heard over other loud-voiced instruments (I’m looking at you, banjos!).
-However, the size can also be a drawback for some players, as reaching around the body and holding the guitar can be awkward for small-framed players and children.
+However, the size can also be a drawback for some players, as reaching around the body and holding the guitar can be awkward for small-framed players, female beginners, and children.